 \section{Abstract}

-Unit testing is an essential yet laborious technique for verifying software and mitigating regression risks.
-Although classic automated methods effectively explore program structures, they often lack the semantic information required to produce realistic inputs and assertions.
-Large Language Models (LLMs) address this limitation by utilizing by leveraging their data-driven knowledge of code semantics and programming patterns.
+Automated unit test generation is critical for software quality but traditional structure-driven methods often lack the semantic understanding required to produce realistic inputs and oracles.
+Large language models (LLMs) address this limitation by leveraging their extensive data-driven knowledge of code semantics and programming patterns.
 To analyze the state of the art in this domain, we conducted a systematic literature review of 115 publications published between May 2021 and August 2025.
-We propose a unified taxonomy based on the unit test generation lifecycle that treats LLMs as stochastic generators requiring systematic engineering constraints.
-This framework analyzes the literature regarding core generative strategies and a set of enhancement techniques ranging from pre-generation context enrichment to post-generation quality assurance.
-Our analysis reveals that prompt engineering has emerged as the dominant utilization strategy and accounts for 89\% of the studies due to its flexibility.
-We find that iterative validation and repair loops have become the standard mechanism to ensure robust usability and lead to significant improvements in compilation and execution pass rates.
-However, critical challenges remain regarding the weak fault detection capabilities of generated tests and the lack of standardized evaluation benchmarks.
-We conclude with a roadmap for future research that emphasizes the progression towards autonomous testing agents and hybrid systems combining LLMs with traditional software engineering tools.
-This survey provides researchers and practitioners with a comprehensive perspective on converting the potential of LLMs into industrial-grade testing solutions.
+We propose a taxonomy based on the unit test generation lifecycle that divides the process into a generative phase for creating test artifacts and a quality assurance phase for refining them.
+Our analysis reveals that prompt engineering has emerged as the dominant utilization approach and accounts for 89\% of the studies due to its flexibility.
+We find that iterative validation and repair loops have become the standard mechanism to ensure robust usability by significantly improving compilation and execution pass rates.
+However, critical challenges remain regarding the weak fault detection capabilities and the lack of standardized benchmarks.
+We conclude with a roadmap for future research that emphasizes the progression toward autonomous testing agents and hybrid systems combining LLMs with traditional software engineering tools.